Can I use my Gmail address to send my marketing campaigns?

 We have been experiencing deliverability issues to Gmail addresses, which account for 46% of our entire list.
 Can you help us identify the issue and resolve it?

-Gmail ISP filters measure the sender’s reputation, which is based heavily on user engagement of the emails you send.
+Gmail ISP filters measure the sender’s reputation, which is based heavily on user engagement with the emails you send.
 Remove users who have not engaged with your emails in the last 90 days (opened, clicked, scrolled, moved to a folder, etc.).
-All of these are important to Gmail, as they want to make sure that the mail that lands in their recipients’ inboxes is the mail that they want to receive.
-Make sure that you have a confirmed opt-in process and that your recipients have explicitly requested to get emails from you.
+All of these are important to Gmail, as they want to ensure that the mail that lands in their recipients’ inboxes is the mail they want to receive.
+Make sure you have a confirmed opt-in process and that your recipients have explicitly requested emails from you.
 Remove recipients who have hard-bounced, and use good opt-in practices to keep your bounce rate under 4%.
 There is also the risk of “reputation contamination” from other mailings, so the issue must be examined holistically.

 Why are my email response rates dropping?